 Several attempts have been made to understand why young novice drivers have such a high crash rate and are over-represented in the previously mentioned types of crashes on the basis of police crash reports.
-However ,the results are inconclusive.
-Some of these studies conclude that crashes involving young novice drivers are mainly caused by inexperience such as lack of hazard perception, unintended driving to fast for the circumstances and distraction (McKnight, 2003;Curry, 2001) and other studies conclude after having analyzed the police reports that most of the crashes involving young novice drivers are caused by deliberate risk taking (the age factor) such as intended speeding and drink driving (Clarke, 2006, 2005).
-However, police reports are probably an insufficiently reliable source to decide if crashes are the result of intentional risk-taking or of, for instance, insufficient hazard anticipation skills.
+However, the results are inconclusive.
+Some of these studies conclude that crashes involving young novice drivers are mainly caused by inexperience such as lack of hazard perception, unintended driving too fast for the circumstances and distraction (McKnight, 2003; Curry, 2001) and other studies conclude after having analyzed the police reports that most of the crashes involving young novice drivers are caused by deliberate risk taking (the age factor) such as intended speeding and drink driving (Clarke, 2006, 2005).
+However, police reports are probably an insufficiently reliable source to decide if crashes are the result of intentional risk-taking or, for instance, of insufficient hazard anticipation skills.
+A recent in-depth analysis of young drivers' crashes in Florida has produced interesting results (Hassan et al., 2013): aggressive violations and in-vehicle distractions are the significant factors affecting young drivers' involvement in at-fault crashes or traffic violations at the age of 16-17, attitudes towards speeding and in-vehicle distractions at the age of 18-24.
+Running late and racing with other cars are the two most frequently quoted reasons for speeding.
+Attitudes towards speeding and distraction seem so to be the two main issues for driver education at this period of life.